RomLab/system-for-underfloor-heating-v2.0/README.md

 ## Converter USB-UART CP2102N

 For programming the WRST, modul ESP32 Wrover-IE is used converter USB-UART CP2102N.
 It is used a module CP2102N MINEK (the picture 33).
 The module is supplemented with a transistor connection for automatic reset and automatic boot of the module (the picture 33).
-The DTR (Data Terminal Ready) and RTS (Request To Send) signals are used from the module.
+The DTR (Data Terminal Ready) and RTS (Request To Send) signals are used by the module.
 If it needs to enter the bootloader to upload new firmware, it is necessary to hold boot and then press reset, the device is thus ready to upload new firmware.
-From the module are brought out to a connector 5 V, GND, RXD, TXD, EN and IO0.
+From the module are brought out to connectors 5 V, GND, RXD, TXD, EN and IO0.
 Communication between the CP2102N and the ESP32 is via the RXD and TXD wires.

 <p align="center">
 <img src="pictures-of-final-products/converter-usb-uart-cp2102n/converter-usb-uart-cp2102n-bottom.png" width="250px" alt="The PCB bottom part.">